Qeswachaka: Venture to the last Inca Bridge

 Travel Through Time, and Cross the Last Inca Bridge

 On this adventure, you’ll travel to the remote province of Canas.
-You’ll stop for breakfast in Cusipata and then travel down the road to Quehue, where the Qeswachaka Bridge is located.
+You’ll stop for breakfast and then travel down the road to Quehue, where the Qeswachaka Bridge is located.
 Once you’re there, you’ll learn surprising insights about its construction and the famous, annual celebration of renovation by the neighboring communities.
-Then, you’ll be able to cross the bridge, which is about 30 meters from one end to the other, and have an impressive view of the Apurimac River Canyon.
+Then, you'll be able to cross this 30-meter-long bridge from end to end and enjoy an impressive view of the Apurimac River Canyon.

-After this boxed lunch closeby, you’ll explore the 4 Lagoons from their viewpoints: Pomacanchi, Ancascocha, Pampamarca and Acopia.
+After boxed lunch close by, you’ll explore the 4 Lagoons from their viewpoints: Pomacanchi, Ancascocha, Pampamarca, and Acopia.
 Finally, after a brief rest, you’ll return to Cusco in our private transportation.

-You’ll start this journey leaving Cusco at around 5 am to travel about 3 hours to the remote province of Canas.
-Halfway there, you’ll stop in Cusipata for breakfast and continue passing Yanaoca town until you arrive at the town of Quehue (3,700 m / 12,139 ft).
+You’ll start this journey leaving Cusco at around 4 am to travel about 3 hours to the remote province of Canas.
+Halfway there, you’ll stop for breakfast and continue passing Yanaoca town until you arrive at the town of Quehue (3,792 m / 12,441 ft).
 From this picturesque place, we’ll take a short drive to Qeswachaka.

 You’ll find yourself more than 15 meters high above the Apurimac River as you cross the bridge from one end to the other.
 You’ll also have great canyon views, so capture this moment with your camera.
 If you’re there in June, you can see this engineering wonder being built and witness the annual ceremony dedicated to Mother Earth and a festival of typical dances of the region.